arielherself/espresso/README.md

 This is not Ms Tsukanova’s first foray into politics.
 She once stood as a candidate for Volya, a party that was later banned.
 Its leader, Svetlana Lada-Rus, is a spiritual healer and noted conspiracy theorist who once ran for president of Russia.
 Now Ms Tsukanova’s activism is complicated by her ties to another organisation affiliated with Ms Lada-Rus.
 The National Union of the Revival of Russia calls for the restoration of the Soviet Union and peddles anti-Semitic lies about the war’s origins.
 Ms Tsukanova’s council distributes that group’s conspiracy theories about covid-19 vaccines.

 To confront Mr Putin’s regime, you must be either courageous or crazy.
 Ms Tsukanova may be both.

+## Wayne Thiebaud’s candy art

+Wayne Thiebaud, who as a teenager in the 1930s worked as an apprentice at Walt Disney Studios, painted sweet, cheery, ordinary things.
+The American’s subjects ranged from ice-cream cones to hot dogs, lipsticks, crayons and sardines in a tin.
+Candy-coloured and luminous, his canvases made [everyday objects into marvels](https://te.arielherself.xyz/1843/2020/01/15/how-andy-warhol-invented-american-art).
+On Sunday the first solo exhibition of his work in the German-speaking world opens at the Fondation Beyeler in Switzerland.

+In 2020, the year before he died (aged 101), his work began to fetch steep prices.
+A painting from 1962 of four pinball machines sold for $19.1m, a record for the artist.
+In the following year “Towelling off” (1968), his portrait of a tennis player, went for almost $8.5m, roughly five times its expected price.
+Sweet indeed.

 ## Weekly crossword